 Ventura, CA 93001

-Please follow the following guidelines for electronically submitting proposals through the website: Proposal summary, narrative, budget, and attachments should be uploaded as one file in Microsoft Word or converted to a pdf file if possible.
+Please follow the following guidelines for electronically submitting proposals through the website: proposal summary, narrative, budget, and attachments should be uploaded as one file in Microsoft Word or converted to a pdf file if possible.
 Name the electronic file by the project name.
-Do not embed pictures in the project proposal text; place them in the file after the proposal narrative and have them well labelled.
+Do not embed pictures in the proposal text; place them in the file after the proposal narrative and have them well labelled.
 To ensure that your electronic file is not excessively large, make sure your photos are an appropriate size.
-If possible, please include in your electronic submission sendimages of all maps .
+If possible, please include in your electronic submission images of all maps that are included in the mailed proposal.

 Please keep in mind that the Program Manager may receive dozens of applications, both via mail and electronic submission, and those applications that do not follow directions or are poorly organized in content or submittal are not appreciated.
 Late applications are not accepted.
 Thank you for your interest and we look forward to working with you.